anseki/readline-sync/README.md

 ```

 Sets the prompt, for example when you run `node` on the command line, you see `> `, which is node's prompt.
+`prompt` may be string, or may not be (e.g. number, Date, Object, etc.).
 This is converted to string (i.e. `toString` method is called) before it is displayed every time.
 For example: like bash `[foo-directory]# `

 ```js